mauritssilvis/challenges/java/README.md

 ## 2. Background

+In this section, I provide some background information on [Java](#21-java) and the tools I used to solve programming challenges using Java, namely, [IntelliJ IDEA](#22-intellij-idea) and [Maven](#23-maven).

 ### 2.1 Java

 [Java](https://www.oracle.com/java/) is an object-oriented programming language with a syntax similar to that of C and C++.
 As is the case for C and C++ code, Java code has to be compiled before it can be executed.
 C and C++ are, however, compiled into platform-specific machine code.
-Instead, Java compiles to platform-independent class files, containing so-called bytecode.
+Instead, Java compiles to platform-independent class files containing so-called bytecode.
 This bytecode can then be executed on a platform of choice by a platform-specific Java virtual machine (JVM).

 ### 2.2 IntelliJ IDEA